 If an investor expects interest rates to fall during a bond’s lifetime, a longer duration could be appealing because the bond’s price may increase more than comparable bonds with shorter durations.
 On the other hand, if an investor expects interest rates to rise during a bond’s lifetime, a shorter duration may be more appealing because it’s less exposed to fluctuations in interest rates.

 A little math is often the best way to describe duration.
 And don’t worry; there’s no bond duration formula you need to memorize.
 Duration is the change in the value of your fixed-income security that might result from a 1% change in interest rates.
-For example, for a bond with a duration of five years, a 1% increase in interest rates would cause the bond to decrease in value by 5%.
-Conversely, a 1% decrease in interest rates would cause the bond’s value to increase by 5%.
+For example, for a bond with a duration of five years, a 1% increase in interest rates would cause the bond to decrease 5% in value.
+Conversely, a 1% decrease in interest rates would cause the bond’s value to increase 5%.

 Suppose you bought a $1,000 par value bond with a 10-year maturity and a 2% coupon rate.
 You can earn 2% of $1,000, or $20, each year you own the bond.
 Let’s further assume that after one year, you decide to sell it, and at that time, new bonds are being issued with 3% coupons.
 Investors can choose between your 2% bond and a new 3% bond.
 To entice someone to buy your bond, you’ll have to discount its price so the new owner will earn the same $20 but will have paid less than $1,000 to buy it, thus raising the yield closer to 3%.